 Staff monitors the projected and actual growth carefully and thoughtfully to ensure it is represented properly and fully supported.
-We are anticipating a growth of 14.2% largely due to increased growth in the homeschool program.
+We are anticipating growth largely due to increased interest in our programs in part due to the COVID pandemic.

 CalSTRS Pensions